Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 You can pay your bill online.
 You may also pay in person, by mail, or by bank draft.
 Learn more about paying your bill.

 If you suspect that your bill is too high, it could be due to leaks in your water system.
 Water leaks in your home can cost you a lot of money – for example, a toilet leak may waste from 30 to 500 gallons of water per day!
 Your water meter can be a good detective for finding leaks inside your home.
 To detect a leak, turn everything off carefully, so no water is being used anywhere in the house.
 Then look at your meter - if the triangle on your meter is spinning, you have a leak.
 Check your hose connections, faucets, and toilets.
-For more information on saving water and money, view Household Water Use Assessment and Be an Efficient Water User.
+For more information on saving water and money, view Household Water Use Assessment.

 You only pay for the water that you use, so by using less water you will pay less.
 With the tiered-rate structure, if you keep your water use within your Winter Average amount (Annual Average for non-residential customers), you will pay the lowest rate and help keep your costs down.
-For more information on saving water and money, view Household Water Use Assessment and Be an Efficient Water User.
+For more information on saving water and money, view Household Water Use Assessment.

 A Winter Average (WA) is the average amount of water used during December, January, February, and March of the previous year, or 100 gallons a day (based on a two-person household with an average use of 50 gallons a day per person) multiplied by the number of days in the billing cycle, whichever is greater.
 The minimum winter average is 3,000 gallons for residential customers.
 For a more detailed explanation, view our rates.